awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-create.md

 # Creating an Endpoint<a name="endpoints-create"></a>

 Create an endpoint on a channel to define how AWS Elemental MediaPackage prepares content for delivery\.
 Content can't be served from a channel until it has an endpoint\.
-If you're using input redundancy, each endpoint receives content from one ingest URL at a time\.
-If MediaPackage performs a failover on the inputs for one ingest URL, the endpoints automatically start receiving content from the other ingest URL\.
+If you're using input redundancy, each endpoint receives content from one input URL at a time\.
+If MediaPackage performs a failover on the inputs for one input URL, the endpoints automatically start receiving content from the other input URL\.
 For more information about input redundancy and failover, see [How Input Redundancy Works](what-is-flow-ir.md)\.

 When you create an endpoint, AWS Elemental MediaPackage assigns it a public URL that is fixed for the lifetime of the endpoint, regardless of any failures or upgrades that might happen over time\.
 This URL is how the player or CDN accesses the stream from the endpoint\.